 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-When it comes to picking out windows, there can be an overwhelming number of options in terms of style.
-But before you start looking at trims and shapes, you must decide between single-hung or double-hung windows.
+When it comes to picking out windows, there can be an overwhelming number of window types from which to choose.
+But before you start looking at trims and shapes, your first decision is to decide between single-hung or double-hung windows.
 Single-hung windows have the top sash fixed in place, so only the bottom sash can be moved up.
 Double-hung windows allow both the bottom and the top sash to move so you can have two sashes open at the same time.
-Even though they look identical from the street, there are some major things to consider when comparing single-hung vs. double-hung windows.
-Get to know these seven key differences to decide on the right style for your home.
+Even though they look identical from the street, there are some major factors to consider when comparing single-hung versus double-hung windows.
+Understanding these seven key differences can help you decide which is the right style for your home.

 Single-hung windows are more common than double-hung windows.

-On the other hand, double-hung windows are a modern style that has only recently started gaining in popularity due to them being easier to clean than single-hung windows.
+On the other hand, double-hung windows are a modern style that has recently grown more popular, largely because they are easier to clean than single-hung windows.
 They’re more likely to be used in newer homes.
-The best window replacement companies, like Renewal by Andersen, offer both single- and double-hung windows in a variety of materials.
+The best window replacement companies offer both single- and double-hung windows in a variety of materials.

 Double-hung windows are more expensive to purchase and install.